SathvikKP/SathvikKP.github.io/_pages/experience.md

 Education
 ======
 * MS, Computer Science, Georgia Institute of Technology, Atlanta, USA (2024 - 2026*)
-  * Relevant Coursework: Graduate Algorithms, Machine Learning, Big Data Systems, Deep Learning
+  * Relevant Coursework: Graduate Algorithms, Machine Learning, Big Data Systems, Deep Learning, Advanced Internet Systems and Application Development.
   * GPA : 4.0
+  * Graduate Teaching Assistant (GTA) for the courses Big Data Systems and Analytics (Fall 2025) and Advanced Internet Systems and Application Development (Spring 2025)

 * BE, Computer Science and Engineering, M S Ramaiah Institute of Technology, Bangalore, India (2017 ‑ 2021)
   * CGPA: 9.75 / 10

 Work experience
 ======

 * Georgia Institute of Technology, Graduate Teaching Assistant (Atlanta, GA)
+  * Course: Big Data Systems and Analytics
+  * Duties includes: Assisting in coursework, managing project groups, grading assignments / exams.
+  * Supervisor: Professor Ling Liu.
+  * Aug 2025 - Dec 2025

+* Nokia, Summer Co-Op – Optical Networks, Network Infrastructure (Nokia Bell Labs, Murray Hill, New Jersey
+  * Created a generic GUI tool that can connect to any Network element and present the element properties / configuration in an editable tree view.
+  * The tool works for any Network element following the NETCONF protocol, and generates, builds the necessary python classes dynamically.
+Improves work efficiency by 95% - network admins no longer need to manually build xml or use confusing commandline options to view/change NETCONF compliant device properties.
+  * The tool communicates via NETCONF protocol, and is built with python libraries  ncclient, ydk and PyQt5.
+It is containerized using docker protocol.
+  * May 2025 – Aug 2025

+* Georgia Institute of Technology, Graduate Teaching Assistant (Atlanta, GA)
   * Course: Advanced Internet Systems and Application Development
-  * Duties includes: Assisting in coursework, managing project groups.
+  * Duties includes: Assisting in coursework, managing project groups, grading exams.
   * Supervisor: Professor Ling Liu.
   * Jan 2025 - April 2025